AndWeiss/Monster_Functions/README.md

 # An interactive learning tool / video game.

-For students of 7th grade in German Gymnasium.
+For students of 7th grade or higher in German Gymnasium.

+To use you need to download the Processing application [processing.org/download](https://processing.org/download).
+Runs on all platforms.

 The goal is to hit the monsters that appear in random positions with a ball.
 To hit the monsters a parameter of the function must be calculated (proportionalitätsfaktor, gesamtgröße).